Satan's Agenda Is Always in Front of You. Turn the World Upside down and you'll see the whole truth.

-from SpongeBob to Scooby Doo to the trump town hall, it's always hidden in plain sight.********************************
+"from SpongeBob to Scoby doo to the trump town hall, its always hidden in plain sight."
+(From Jonathan's original description)************************* *************************

 BitChute: https://www.bitchute.com/channel/LFx0p7JkTS4D/